asyncapi/generator/README.md

-    -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (defaults to internal templates directory) --force-install                forces the installation of the template dependencies -h, --help                     output usage information
+    -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates -t, --templates <templateDir>  directory where templates are located (defaults to internal templates directory) --force-install                forces the installation of the template dependencies.
+By default dependencies are installed and this flag is taken into account only if `node-modules` is not in place.
+    -h, --help                     output usage information
 ```